mehdi-sebbah/Mark-integration/README.md

 # Mark_site
 First project of the formation.

-This is a little project for practise the integration html and the library Bootstrap.
+This is a small project to practise the html integration and the Bootstrap library.